(This was a keynote speech to students at the UNI 2023 Harvest Conference)

 2) Stay in the present.
 Listen and respond.

 3) Trust yourself.
-And trust your team.
+And trust those on this stage working with you.

 This is not meant as a platform to give odious ideas an equal voice, it is a platform to empower ourselves with confidence by which to have better ideas and to give those ideas a wider audience.